AlwaysBCoding/poketools/NOTES.md

 ## TODO
-  - add python unit testing workflow for properly coding move behavior
+  - IMPLEMENT the stat_boost min/max tests in battle.test.ts
+  - create a worklfow for training models on big GPU machines on AWS and synchronizing later

   - add more overall moves
-  - create a worklfow for training models on big GPU machines on AWS and synchronizing later

   - hold off on adding abilities
   - hold off on adding items